If you’re searching for life insurance, you have a world of options in front of you.

 - Occupation and income

-- Smoking status/tobacco usage
+- Smoking and tobacco usage

-- Alcohol usage and frequency
+- Alcohol usage and amount

 - Foreign travel (if applicable), and frequency